AI Information

 Extended Summary

-Cripping Youth Ministry is a groundbreaking resource that brings together scholars, practitioners, and disabled young people to reimagine youth ministry through the lens of disability justice.
+Cripping* Youth Ministry brings together scholars, practitioners, and disabled young people to reimagine youth ministry through disability justice.
+The term cripping centers disabled expertise, reclaims disability as a source of wisdom, and transforms spaces rather than adjusting margins.
 The book takes an intersectional approach, examining how disability intersects with race, gender, sexuality, and other aspects of identity.

-Organized around four liturgical movements—Lament (acknowledging pain and exclusion), Protest (challenging unjust systems), Praise (celebrating disability as gift), and Prophecy (envisioning transformed communities)—the collection offers both theological depth and practical guidance.
+Organized around four liturgical movements—Lament (acknowledging pain and exclusion), Protest (challenging unjust systems), Praise (celebrating the wisdom and creativity of disabled people), and Prophecy (envisioning transformed communities)—the collection offers both theological depth and practical guidance.

 Each chapter includes guiding questions, practical tools, and resources for immediate implementation in ministry contexts.